To our Ball State faculty, staff, and students,

 It is important to restate that we are committed to our inclusive environment and remain very supportive of all of our students, especially international students and faculty who might feel particularly vulnerable at this time.
 We will continue to closely follow developments and provide appropriate support and assistance.

-A new executive order was signed by President Trump on March 6.
-The new order revokes and replaces Executive Order 13769 in its entirety, effective March 16, 2017.
-The new executive order does not affect F or J visa holders from Iran, Libya, Somalia, Sudan, Syria, and Yemen if they currently have a valid visa on the effective date or held a valid visa on January 27, prior to the issuance of the executive order.
+On March 15, a federal judge halted a new executive order which was originally signed by President Trump on March 6.
+Therefore the new Executive Order is presently not in effect.
+The new order had revoked and replaced Executive Order 13769 in its entirety, effective March 16, 2017.
+The new executive order did not affect F or J visa holders from Iran, Libya, Somalia, Sudan, Syria, and Yemen if they currently had a valid visa on the effective date or held a valid visa on January 27, prior to the issuance of the executive order.
 Travelers whose visas expire after the effective date of the executive order, must obtain a new, valid visa to return to the United States.
 Those with expired visas or valid visas without multiple entries from Iran, Libya, Somalia, Sudan, Syria, and Yemen should contact International Student Services staff if they plan to travel overseas and return to the U.S. between March 16 and June 14, 2017.
-The new executive order no longer impacts citizens from Iraq.
+The new executive order no longer impacted citizens from Iraq.